Onyx-Protocol/Onyx/docs/future/core/reference/corectl.md

 ### `rm`

-Remove a tuple from a configuration option's set of values.
+Removes a tuple from a configuration option's set of values.
 The configuration option must be defined as a set.
 The number of value arguments provided must much the configuration option's tuple length.

 ```
 corectl rm [key] [value]...